 HELP WITH BIKE DISTRIBUTIONS

 When Freewheels delivers a bike, it also provides helmets for all riders, and locks, lights, and other safety equipment for most bike recipients.
-We also offer a brief safety overview and help fit the bike to the recipient.
+They also offer a brief safety overview and help fit the bike to the recipient.
 Distributions occur at the warehouse, at resettlement agency offices, and at apartment complexes where refugees live.

 Distribution at YMCA International Services, 2017